-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

-Breaking Down Every World Cup 2018 Last 16 Match-UpJune 29, 2018
+Breaking Down Every World Cup 2018 Last-16 MatchupJune 29, 2018

-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

-Two weeks, 48 games and a whopping 122 goals have led us here: The World Cup 2018 knockout stages.
-The Round of 16 begins on Saturday with France vs. Argentina and will be followed by seven more cracking games.
+Two weeks, 48 games and a whopping 122 goals have led us here: the World Cup 2018 knockout stages.
+The round of 16 begins on Saturday with France vs. Argentina and will be followed by seven more cracking games.

 Questions abound ahead of the games.
 How will France deal with Lionel Messi?
 Can Mexico pick themselves up off the floor and summon the strength to beat Brazil?
 Is there any hope for Denmark against in-form Croatia?
-Can Portugal out-set piece Uruguay?
+Can Portugal outdo Uruguay on set pieces?

 Here, B/R breaks down each tie, looks at the key factors that could decide it, point out where it will be won and lost...and predicts a scoreline too!